theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 ---

 layout: base.njk
 title: "Gnostic Christianity"
 description: "Part II of the Afterlife Series — The Christ of Gnosis and the spark that remembers beyond death."
+excerpt: "Previously: You heard the voice behind the veil—not a god of wrath, but a Revealer of the spark.
+Christ came not to be worshipped, but to reflect what you truly are.
+His mirror shattered the illusion.…"
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-2"